fordsfords/hmap/README.md

 int hmap_write(hmap_t *hmap, void *key, size_t key_size, void *val); - only the pointer "val" is stored in the map.

 int hmap_lookup(hmap_t *hmap, void *key, size_t key_size, void **rtn_val); - if not found, returns -1.

+int hmap_next(hmap_t *hmap, node_t **in_node); - This is an iterator to step through all records in the hash.
+Declare a "nodt_t *node" and set it to NULL to start at the beginning of the table.
+Each call to "hmap_next()" updates your "node" variable to point to the next node in the table, or NULL if you reach the end of the table.
 ````

 NOTE: the "hmap_write()" function will overwrite an existing entry with the same key.